simplybusiness/Kiln/README.md

 The main goal of Kiln is to make security tools easy for teams to adopt while also gathering useful data for a security team.

 ## Architecture
 Kiln is architected as a modular, event sourcing system with only two required components: the Kiln Data Collector and an Apache Kafka cluster.
-When you run a Kiln Security Sncanner, the tool output is send to the data-collector, which acts as a data validation point and HTTP interface to the Apache Kafka cluster.
+When you run a Kiln Security Scanner, the tool output is send to the data-collector, which acts as a data validation point and HTTP interface to the Apache Kafka cluster.
 The data-collector then inserts the tool output and some additional metadata into a Kafka topic.
 For an introduction to Event Sourcing, checkout https://dev.to/barryosull/event-sourcing-what-it-is-and-why-its-awesome.

 All Kiln Connectors are Kafka consumers that process the events in the tool output topic and respond accordingly.
 For example, the Slack connector can consume events as they're added to the topic, compare the application name to a list of applications it knows about and send a message to the appropriate Slack channel with new security findings.